opensearch-project/documentation-website/_field-types/metadata-fields/index-metadata.md

 # Index

-When querying across multiple indexes, you may need to filter results based on the index a document was indexed into.
+When querying across multiple indexes, you may need to filter results based on the index into which a document was indexed.
 The `index` field matches documents based on their index.

 The following request is an example of how to create two indexes, `products` and `customers`, and add a document to each index: